Students Get The Edge From Edgecam

 Engineering students at Amrita University in India are finding that being trained on the market-leading Edgecam CAM software is helping them to get a better start in their careers.

 The University’s School of Engineering provides substantial training on Edgecam for their students.
-Professor M. Elangovan, Head of CAD/CAM at the Mechanical Engineering and CAD/CAM Center, says: “Being at the manufacturing hub in Coimbatore, we definitely feel that students can use this software to further their careers.
+Professor M. Elangovan, Head of CAD/CAM at the Mechanical Engineering and CAD/CAM Centre, says: “Being at the manufacturing hub in Coimbatore, we definitely feel that students can use this software to further their careers.

 “Some students have even opted to change their career plans and moved into manufacturing after Edgecam training showed them what a powerful tool it is.”
 The University’s Edgecam software and training is supplied by Kriatec Services, which provides all Edgecam software manufacturing modules and training for industry and education across India.
 Professor Elangovan says it is vital that their students have exposure to additional, practical skills required in industry, such as proficiency in software, in addition to their academic qualifications.